 - Expansion of business

 - Stabilize the dividend rate

-Revenue reserves are divided into two types & both of them are kept aside as appropriation of profits.
+They are divided into two types & both of them are kept aside as appropriation for profits.

 - General Reserves – As the name suggests, they are created out of profits & kept aside for general purpose and financial strengthening of the company, it doesn’t have any special purpose to fulfill and can be used for any viable reason in future.
 Top reasons include meeting contingencies and expansions that can’t be foreseen.

-- Specific Reserves – This reserve however is created keeping a specific reason in mind and can only be used for its designated purpose.
-Examples include Dividend Equalization Reserve, Debenture Redemption Reserve, Contingency Reserves, Capital Redemption Reserve etc.
+- Specific Reserves – This reserve, however, is created keeping a specific reason in mind and can only be used for its designated purpose.
+Examples include Dividend Equalization Reserve, Debenture Redemption Reserve, Contingency Reserve, Capital Redemption Reserve etc.